bartificer/programming-by-stealth/docs/pbs55.md

 ### Unstyled Lists as Flex Boxes

-Armed with this new information, if we wanted to display the links in the playground’s footer as a flex box we can now do it much more simply:
+Armed with this new information, if we wanted to display the links in the playground’s footer as a flex box, we can now do it much more simply:

 ```
 <ul class="d-flex flex-row justify-content-around list-unstyled">